MohamedElashri/ndpath/README.md

 # ndpath

-ndpath is a command-line tool for managing and editing the PATH environment variable.
+ndpath is a command-line tool for managing and editing the PATH environment variables.
 It provides an interactive interface to view, add, remove, and reorder directories in your PATH.

 ## Introduction